 About Me

-At University I am currently focusing on parallel computing, computer graphics, and computer vision.
-After hours I tinker with game development ideas, home automation, or hardware related stuff.
+At University I am currently focusing on computer graphics, robotics, and computer vision.
+After hours I work on my side projects which could be anything from building games to building sensors.

 Feel free to checkout my GitHub and LinkedIn pages or contact me via email at [email protected].